mossblaser/PhD-Second-Year-Short-Report/README.md

 End of Year Report
 ==================

-This is the LaTeX source for my 'long' end-of-year report for the first year of my PhD.
+This is the LaTeX source for my 'long' end-of-year report for the second year of my PhD.
 The report is aimed at 'general' computer scientists and aims to give some context for the work I'm doing and suggest where things may end up going.